fixture-py/fixture/docs/source/index.rst

 work with temporary file systems.
 This is useful for testing and came about to fulfill stories like these:

-- Your test needs to load data into a database and you want to easily reference that data when making assertions.
+- I want to load data into a test database and easily reference that data when making assertions.
-- You want data linked by foreign key to load automatically and delete without integrity error.
+- I want data linked by foreign key to load automatically and delete without integrity error.
-- You want to reference linked rows by meaningful names, not hard-coded ID numbers.
+- I want to reference linked rows by meaningful names, not hard-coded ID numbers.
-- You don't want to worry about auto-incrementing sequences.
+- I don't want to worry about auto-incrementing sequences.
-- You want to recreate an environment (say, for a bug) by querying a database for real data (see the `fixture` command).
+- I want to recreate an environment (say, for a bug) by querying a database for real data.
-- You want to work easily with files in a temporary, transparent file system.
+- I want to test with files in a temporary, transparent file system.

 For more info, this concept is explained in the wikipedia article, `Test Fixture`_.